Asymptotic geometry at infinity of quiver varieties

-The base $\Sigma_i$ turns out to be an incomplete $3$-Sasakian manifold and the induced metric $g_{S_i}$ is a $3$-Sasakian exact wedge metric.
-In order to be able to apply the results of \cite{KR1}, we need to show that the Hodge-deRham operator associated to a flat Euclidean vector bundle $F\to (S_i,g_{S_i})$ is essentially self-adjoint and has some spectral gaps in certain degrees.
-Specifically, referring to Theorems~\ref{bs.12} and \ref{bs.20} for further details, we prove
+The base $\Sigma_H$ turns out to be an incomplete $3$-Sasakian manifold and the induced metric $g_{S_H}$ is an exact wedge $3$-Sasakian metric.
+In order to be able to apply the results of \cite{KR1}, we need to show that the Hodge-deRham operator associated to some flat Euclidean vector bundle $E\to S_H$ has no $L^2$-cohomology in certain degrees.
+Specifically, referring to Theorem~\ref{bs.22} for further details, we prove